Written by: Michael Cole-Fontayn | EMEA Chairman, BNY Mellon

 At BNY Mellon, emotional wellbeing is one of the four main pillars of a global wellbeing strategy which we will launch later this year across our global network.
 This is a further step in our efforts to drive greater openness around mental health and offer our employees the tools and support to proactively and effectively manage mental health.

-This week, I am hosting a breakfast with leaders of the City Mental Health Alliance (CMHA), a collaborative venture supported by City businesses, including BNY Mellon, and two leading UK mental health organisations, Mental Health First Aid and Mind.
+This week, I am hosting a breakfast with leaders of the City Mental Health Alliance (CMHA), a collaborative venture supported by City businesses, including BNY Mellon, and two leading UK mental health organizations, Mental Health First Aid and Mind.
 Together with the other businesses in CMHA, we are working to build a culture of good mental health for City workers, share best practice and increase mental health understanding.

 At our breakfast, I plan to speak with these leaders about the strong business case for the investments we are making in mental health prevention and the need to share success stories to further grow investment in mental health across our industry.
-We cannot expect to realise the full potential of our employees and our businesses until we do so.
+We cannot expect to realize the full potential of our employees and our businesses until we do so.

 Executive Vice President and Chairman, EMEA